Wednesday, September 25

 Heidrick and Struggles International, Inc.

-Manager, Government Relations and
+Manager, Consulting and Research

 Public Affairs Council